bgshih/aster/README.md

 Change the configuration in `experiments/aster/trainval.prototxt` to configure your own training process.

-While training, you can run a separate program that repeatedly evaluates the checkpoints produced by the training every few minutes.
+During the training, run a separate program to repeatedly evaluates the produced checkpoints.

 ```
 python3 aster/eval.py \